wlonk/arcadia/rules/index.md

 Sometimes, a character has leverage over another character.
 This makes getting them to do what you want easier.

+### Duels

+When two characters face each other on equal footing, looking to kill each other, they are engaged in a _duel_.

+The player of each character in the duel is dealt two cards, one face down, the other face up.
+They will exchange blows, taking more cards, until they are satisfied or dead.

+One character is chosen to start; you may use any mutually agreeable method, from a coin flip to letting the aggrieved party act first.

+The first player may choose to be dealt one more face-up card, and describe their attack, or stay put and describe their wary defense.
+Then the second player may make the same choice.
+This goes back and forth until either one player is _bust_ (has a total over 21, where aces are worth 1 and faces are worth 10) or both players have stayed put in turn.

+If a player has gone bust, they must reveal their face-down card, and they have been killed, and should describe their death.

+If both players have passed, they both reveal their face-down cards, and the player with a higher total has the life of the other in their hands, to do with as they wish.

+If the two players tie, the fight is inconclusive: it is interrupted, fought to exhaustion, or otherwise comes to an impasse.

+> #### TODO
+>
+> Issuing a _challenge_ is subtly distinct from fighting a duel, and can cost
+> social capital or reputation, and can be countered with social capital.

 ## Sessions

 At the end of every session, go around the circle.
 Each player tells the group